ProjectsVanBox/healthy-breast/README.md

 ## Installation

 You can easily install this repository via git clone.
 For the installation of the all software mentioned earlier follow the instructions given in the corresponding Github repositories.
+The installation of all the required software may take up to 3 hours.

 ## Reproducing from the BAM files (with EGA data)